attilapapai/messenger-demo/README.md

 ## Running the application locally

-There are two options for you to run the demo application locally, the first one uses `docker-compose`, the latter `docker swarm`.
+There are two options running the demo application locally, the first one uses `docker-compose`, the latter `docker swarm`.

 - Using `Docker Compose`